Rice For Baby

 Brown or White Rice

-The different between brown and white rice is not just in the color, it’s in the processing.
+The difference between brown and white rice is not just in the color, it’s in the processing.
 A whole grain of rice starts out with 7 layers.
 The outermost layer, or the hull, is removed to produce brown rice and is the least damaging to the nutritional value.
 When white rice is produced, the brown rice is milled to remove the bran and most of the germ layer, creating a whiter rice that has unfortunately lost up to 90% of its b vitamin, iron, and mineral content.
+Many white rices have been enriched with some of these vitamins and minerals to make them a little bit more nutritious, but some have not, so read the label.

-Since brown rice is minimally processed and still has its oil-rich germ, it’s important to store it in an airtight container in the refrigerator to avoid rancidity.
-White rice on the other hand should still be stored in an airtight container but can be kept in a cool, dry place rather than the refrigerator.
+Since brown rice is minimally processed and still has its oil-rich germ, storing it in an airtight container in the refrigerator is important to avoid rancidity.
+White rice, on the other hand, should still be stored in an airtight container but can be kept in a cool, dry place rather than the refrigerator.

 Cooked rice should be refrigerated in an airtight container and eaten within 2-4 days.